gkontogeorgos/secure-email-communication-using-blockchain/README.md

 For building the app, user could run the webpack by executing the command:
 - npm run build

-For running different tests, user could run the script ‘npm run test --watch’ by executing the command:
-- npm run test:watch and specifying the test he wants.

 For cleaning the memory cache of the app, user could run the script ‘rimraf dist’ by executing the command
 - npm clean